carolynduby/ApacheMetronWorkshop/02_ParsingSquid/README.md

 ![My Squid Sensor](images/mysquid_grok.png)

 5. Paste the sample squid raw log entry below into the Sample field and click Test.
+(If the Test button doesn't become active after the paste, make sure you focus on the STATEMENT field once).
 The Preview section will update with the fields parsed from the raw log.

 ```
 1528766038.123  70328 75.133.181.135 TCP_TUNNEL/200 420 CONNECT data.cnn.com:443 - HIER_DIRECT/2.20.22.7 -